GlyndenOpSec/AI-Prompts/Summarize Achievements.md

 The prompt uses action verbs and completion indicators to identify finished tasks.
 It avoids partial progress, risks, or unresolved issues.
 The output is a clean bullet list, ideal for reporting or summarizing.

-Would you like me to test this prompt on your provided list and show the result?